iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 Regeneration voltage occurs when the commanded module voltage is less than the module's back-EMF voltage.
 When this occurs, the motor's kinetic energy is converted directly to electrical energy, and produces a current flowing out of the motor and into the power source.

 The commanded module voltage may be less than the back-EMF voltage in cases where the module is slowing down or braking.
-The faster that the commanded voltage changes (for example, jumping from a 20V to a 0V command), the greater the magnitude of the regeneration current.
+A larger spread between back-EMF and commanded module voltage leads to a greater magnitude of regeneration current.

 How Can Regeneration Affect Your Module
 ------------------------------------------------------------